-It is important to note that 2003 was a year in which inequality and poverty reached historic peaks in the aftermath of the macroeconomic crisis in 2001-2002.
+As mentioned, 2003 was a year in which inequality and poverty reached historic peaks in the aftermath of the macroeconomic crisis in 2001-2002.
 This is not the place to discuss the factors behind the secular and transitory causes of inequality and poverty trends in Argentina.
-The interested reader should consult, for example, Gasparini and Cruces (2010).
+The interested reader should consult Gasparini and Cruces (2010).
 However, one should be aware that here we are analyzing changes in social policy during an unusual period.
-The severe macroeconomic crisis was followed by an unprecedented commodity-led boom.
-After peaking in 2003, inequality and poverty fell rapidly.
-However, the remarkable decline in inequality and poverty since 2003 is, essentially, a reversal to what prevailed in the early 1990s.
-In 2009, the Gini coefficient reached a level similar to that of 1992 and the headcount ratio for "extreme poverty" (poverty line equal to US\$2.50 per day) was still slightly above the one prevailing in 1992 (see SEDLAC 2012).
-Nevertheless, witnessing a decline in inequality and poverty is certainly good news.
+The severe macroeconomic crisis was followed by an unprecedented